GaloisInc/adapt/Ingest/Language.md

 * create a sound PROV-TC model instance such that removing any provenance linkage will make the instance causally incomplete (the causal minimality property)

 In addition, there exists a simple syntactic grammar whose well-formed sentences are exactly an expression of PROV-TC model concepts, and for every sound PROV-TC model it is possible to express that model unambiguously in that grammar (the well-formed property).

+PROV-TC representations can be composed from other such representation, for example by adding traces from one sensor source to those from another.
+Because we expect this kind of aggregation to happen often, it is possible to

+* create a PROV-TC model by taking the union of other PROV-TC models (closure with respect to union)

+PROV-TC representations may be queried using tools such as relational algebra, in order to select certain subsets of models.
+Thus it is possible to

+* create a PROV-TC model by taking the intersection of other PROV-TC models (closure with respect to intersection).

 PROV-TC also has the property of non-causal extensibility, where new relationships that do not convey causality can be added.
 For example, the ADAPT team aims to extend PROV-TC for example by adding structure that conveys hierarchy, allowing representation of subgraphs by individual, higher-level vertices.